mikekasprzak/shrub/README.md

 ### Building the Client code Requires:
 * An ES2015 toolchain.

-* It's being developed using Buble and RollupJS (best), but may work with Babel JS.
+Shrub is developed using Buble and RollupJS (for best performance), but may work with Babel JS.

 # SHRUB DESIGN
 Shrub provides the following: